rhmjs/rhidm-notes/idrac6-idm.md

 #Integrating iDRAC 6 with Red Hat Identity Management

-## For Authentication and Access Control
+## iDRAC Authentication and Access Control via IdM users and groups

 ### Prequisites
 1. Download your IdM CA certificate from http://idmserver.example.com/ipa/config/ca.crt
 1. Create a POSIX group in IdM for admin users, such as idrac-admins
 1. Add a user account to the idrac-admins group

-### Access iDRAC 6 Generic LDAP Configuration and Management
+### Access iDRAC 6 Generic LDAP Configuration and Management settings
 1. Log into the iDRAC6 as root
 1. Select "iDRAC Settings" from the left menu
 1. Pick "Network/Security" from the top menu, then "Directory Service" from the sub-menu